moveslikejaekyu/Network-Analysis/README.md

 There is an unpublished introduction, communication design workshop, etc.
 In fact, as a result of consulting with a professor of journalism and video, he said that students in the department of media promotion and video studies take classes in daily design to take computer classes related to video production or design, which are not open on confectionery.
 In comparison to this advice, it can be seen that the need for a convergence of two departments exists in students.
 Through this result, it is possible to propose the opening of a convergence department or a convergence class group.
-For future analysis, we will try to find convergent needs by removing the connection diagram between oligarchs, creating an ego-network for each unit, and then trying several more.
+For future analysis, i will try to find convergent needs by removing the connection diagram between oligarchs, creating an ego-network for each unit, and then trying several more.